alaism/gfx_tekgui_doc/docs/function-en.md

 ---
 </br></br>

-The function tekgetpixel take a pixelarray and a position of a pixel and return his color.</br>
+The function tekgetpixel takes a pixelarray and a position of a pixel and return his color.</br>
 tekgetpixel is define as below :</br>
 ```
 t_color     tekgetpixel(t_bunny_pixelarray *, t_bunny_position *);